blank Seasonal Newborn Baby Clothing Buying Guide – Mamas & Papas UK

 Long-sleeved bodysuits

-You might want to dress your newborn in a long-sleeved bodysuit under their sleepsuit if it gets very cold.
-Our range, available in plenty of shades, prints and plain neutrals, are made from supersoft organic jersey cotton that’s warm yet breathable, feature a nickel-free popper opening for nappy changes on the go as well as envelope opening at the neckline for quick, easy and comfortable dressing/undressing.
+You might want to dress your newborn in a long-sleeved bodysuits under their sleepsuit if it gets very cold.
+Our range, available in plenty of shades, prints and plain neutrals, are made from supersoft jersey cotton that’s warm yet breathable, features a nickel-free popper opening for nappy changes on the go as well as envelope opening at the neckline for quick, easy and comfortable dressing and undressing.

 Knitted hat